Yomiko12/ReggieBot/README.md

 ## Moderation Commands
 This is for any command that can even slightly be considered related to server moderation.

-### r setevent "yyyy-mm-dd hh"
-adds an event to the event list

-### r viewevents
-shows the user a list of all upcming events

-### r delevent "yyyy-mm-dd hh"
-deletes the specified event from the event list

-### r ytsearch "search query"
+### r r34 "search term"
-returns the first YouTube result for the inputted search term.
+returns a randomised image from r34 of the specified search term
+(NSFW)

 ### r enableim
 enables "I'm" responses